uwplse/Cassius/README.md

   evaluation environment used Python 2.7.13.
 + Z3 4.4.1, 4.5.1, and 4.6.0 have all been tested.
 Likely any version
   will work; however, some versions have bugs that cause spurious error messages.
-We do not recommending building pre-release Z3 versions from source; they are often unstable.
+The authors do not recommending building pre-release Z3 versions from source; they are often unstable.
 The VM uses 4.6.0, while the paper's evaluation environment used 4.5.1.
 + Firefox 52 or later should all work.
 Earlier versions will also